Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 5. Shavasana pose for tension headaches

-Shavasana or the corpse pose is possibly the most relaxing yoga pose ever.
-It is a very effective pose of yoga for tension headaches.
+Shavasana, or corpse pose, is possibly the most relaxing yoga pose.
+It is also very effective for tension headaches.

-However, in order to reap the most benefits of this pose, it is highly recommended that your ambiance is quiet as well.
-Practicing this asana every day for 5-7 minutes will act as a stress reliever and rejuvenate your entire body.
+However, to reap the most benefits of this pose, it is highly recommended that your ambiance be quiet as well.
+Practicing this asana every day for 5-7 minutes will relieve stress and rejuvenate your entire body.

 Just like Bhramari, this is most effective in people whose reasons for headaches are psychological and stem from mental stress & fatigue.
 To do this, just lie down straight like a corpse.
 Let go of all thoughts until your body and mind calm down.

-Make sure you are warm and comfortable in this position so you can fully relax.
+Ensure you are warm and comfortable in this position to fully relax.
 Many people who practice yoga like to use a blanket (such as a Mexican yoga blanket) to stay warm and cozy during this posture.

 yoga for tension headaches-shavasana pose